Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-bridge.md

 ```

 ::: tip
-It is recommended to use this function before calling Web Apps methods to prevent applications from
+It is recommended to use this function before calling Telegram Mini Apps methods to prevent
-stalling and other unexpected behavior.
+applications from stalling and other unexpected behavior.
 :::

 ## Debugging